 One vs. Two -

-The soundstage effect can be generated, to a degree, with one subwoofer, but two subwoofers dramatically magnifies the benefit.
+The soundstage effect can be generated, to a degree, with one subwoofer, but two subwoofers dramatically magnify the benefit.
 There are other reasons for stereo subs as well.
 First is that one hears more accurate localization of instruments.
-The kettle drums placed in back of the orchestra to one side or s stand up bass located far stage left are more accurately portrayed with a stereo pair of subwoofers.
+The kettle drums placed in the back of the orchestra to one side or s stand up bass located far stage left are more accurately portrayed with a stereo pair of subwoofers.
 Some may argue that low frequencies (being large waveforms) and less localized, and this is true to a degree, but I think mainly for very, very low frequencies.
 For the lowest ranges of common instruments, we can indeed easily perceive their location.

 Another advantage is that two subwoofers more evenly and effectively pressurize the room.
 Not only will bass be smoother (fewer peaks and dips) but you also increase the sense of scale.
 In fact, some listeners take that concept further by employing more than two subwoofers.
 While this may be overkill for most, it underscores the fact that having multiple subwoofers is a plus.